Pr0metheus Burning

-Pr0metheus Burning (also commonly spelled Prometheus Burning) is an Electro-Industrial duo from Pittsburgh, Pennsylvania, which started in early 2001.
+Pr0metheus Burning (also commonly spelled Prometheus Burning) was an Electro-Industrial duo from Pittsburgh, Pennsylvania, which started in early 2001.
 The group has garnered notable success with the release of their 2006 album Beyond Repair, and its 2007 remix album Nboyde Rarepi (which included remixes from Xanopticon, Iszoloscope, and others), both released through Hive Records, and most recently, their 2012 release Kill it with Fire, which was released on Wax Trax II records.
 Together the group has released a total of four full-length albums, one remix album, has been featured in several compilation albums, and has created remixes for other Electro-Industrial artists.

 In addition to playing much of the East coast and Midwest, the group has also performed in Canada.

 The current members in the studio are Nikki Telladictorian and Greg VanEck, but have featured special guests and theatrics on stage during live performances.

 History

 Pr0metheus Burning began in 2001 as an experimental electronic project by Greg VanEck.
 In 2003, he self-released the experimental Cathode demo, and some time after Nikki Telladictorian joined and performed vocals on some material featured on the 2004 debut album Influenza, released in a limited edition of 50 copies on the record label Between Existence.
 The album was re-released in early 2005 by Augmented Records with added bonus tracks with different artwork and packaging.

 In May 2006 they signed to Hive Records and released their next album, Beyond Repair, which received a positive review in Igloo Magazine.
 It was around this time that they stopped using the pr0metheus buRning moniker and became known as Prometheus Burning as seen on the album covers for Beyond Repair.

 A remix version of Beyond Repair, entitled Nboyde Rarepi, was released the following year.
 It included remixes by artists including Iszoloscope, Xanopticon, Edgey, and Atomhead, and a previously unreleased song titled "Battery Drain".

 In 2008 they released a 12-inch record on Thac0 Records in collaboration with fiction writer Kenji Siratori.
 The album cover featured artwork by visual artist Paul McCarroll.
 Also in 2008 they signed to Crunch Pod Records and released Plague Called Humanity in 2009.
 In March 2009 they embarked on the Vampirefreaks.com It Ain't Dead Yet Tour with Caustic and The Gothsicles.
 They toured 12 cities in a period of 2 weeks which spanned across the Midwest and East Coast.